OpenBB-finance/OpenBB/website/content/terminal/reference/economy/qa/decompose.md

 ---
 title: decompose
-description: This product documentation page discusses the decompose function in time series analysis.
+description: "This product documentation page discusses the decompose function in time" series analysis.
 It explains additive and multiplicative time series and provides specific usage examples and parameter details.
 keywords: